ChanakyaMohanReddy/AI-Assignment5-SE24UCSE034/Q3/README.md

 For example:

-Delhi is connected to India Gate, Red Fort, and Qutub Minar using the relationship has_places.
+* Delhi is connected to India Gate, Red Fort, and Qutub Minar using the relationship has_places.
-Kerala is connected to Munnar, Alleppey, and Wayanad.
+* Kerala is connected to Munnar, Alleppey, and Wayanad.
-Food items such as Chole Bhature, Paratha, Appam, and Kerala Sadya are also connected to their respective cities.
+* Food items such as Chole Bhature, Paratha, Appam, and Kerala Sadya are connected to their respective cities.
-Tourist places are further connected with categories such as Historical Monument, Hill Station, and Beach.
+* Tourist places are connected with categories such as Historical Monument, Hill Station, and Beach.
 The program also performs simple queries such as:

 retrieving tourist places of a city, retrieving food recommendations, retrieving the category of a place.

-This demonstrates how connected information can be represented and queried using a simple Knowledge Graph structure.
+This shows how related information can be connected and queried using a simple Knowledge Graph.

 ---

-### Some commonly used tools for building Knowledge Graphs are Neo4j, Protégé, GraphDB, Apache Jena, RDF, SPARQL, and NetworkX.
+Some commonly used tools for building Knowledge Graphs are Neo4j, Protégé, GraphDB, Apache Jena, RDF, SPARQL, and NetworkX.

 * Neo4j is a graph database used to store nodes and relationships.
 * Protégé is used for ontology creation and semantic modeling.